 7. CONTRACTS—A lot of breeders have a deposit contract or puppy contract.
 Any contract should be read and signed by both parties BEFORE payment is given.

 8. REPUTABLE SOURCES— Please do not ever use Craigslist!
 The puppies could be stolen, sick, or you could be purchasing from a pet flipper.
 (Someone who gets a pet for free or cheap, then sells them for profit.)
 Choose reputable sources!
+Check for Facebook or Google reviews.

 9. LISTINGS ON AKC MARKETPLACE - Breeders on the AKC Marketplace don't automatically mean quality.
 It just means they have a litter of puppies from AKC registered dogs.
-Some of the best breeders aren't even listed on there!
+Many of the best breeders aren't even listed on there!

 IF YOU'VE BEEN A VICTIM